-Funding Term: up to two years.
-Projects start July 1, 2020.
+Funding Term: Up to two years.
 Final reports are due 30 days after the end date of the project period.

 Scope of the Award / Use of Funds

 I3 Awards provide up to $50,000 in support.
 The award supports expenses over a project period that may not exceed 24 months.